idoc-bioinfo/br_stat_profiler/README.md

 ## Preview<a name="preview"></a>

 **br_stat_profiler** profiles the GATKReport using two optional covariates types: (1) genomic context and (2) read cycle.
-The tool calculates for each covariates value the average QError (difference between Quality Score and the Actual score) and its Frequency.
+The tool calculates for each covariates value the weighted average QError (difference between Quality Score and the Actual score).

 Below is a simplified version of the profiling algorithm per sample (=ReadGroup) and per covariate (GenomicContext or ReadCycle).
 The detailed algorithm is a bit more complicated and involves additional binning steps and grouping by samples and bins.